ivannotes/blog-post/develop_single_app_with_react.md

 a lot of thing need to known before we can get them into our use.
-A lot of things still have space for improvements, for example webpack's documentation, but before everything is ready and prefect there are still tons of source for learning, there are tons of project on github related to those two, so download some famous opensource project code and try to learn from them help me a lot, I borrow a lot of things from sentry's source code in this post.
+A lot of things still have space for improvements, for example webpack's documentation, but before everything is ready and prefect there are still tons of source for learning, there are tons of project on github related to those two, so download some famous open source project and try to learn from them helps me a lot, I borrowed a lot of things from sentry's source code in this post.
 Happy exploring!